teleporthq/teleport-vision-api/README.md

 # teleportHQ Vision API
 ![alt text](https://i.imgur.com/aOGNl7K.jpg "teleportHQ Vision API") **teleportHQ Vision API** is a computer vision API specifically trained for **detecting atomic UI elements in pictures** of hand-drawn wireframes (as seen in the picture above).
+It uses an architecture based on [Resnet101](https://arxiv.org/abs/1512.03385) for extracting features and [Faster R-CNN](https://arxiv.org/abs/1506.01497) for bounding-box proposals.

+The machine learning model was built and trained using [TensorFlow](https://github.com/tensorflow/tensorflow).

-The list of elements it can distinguish: `paragraph, label, header, button, checkbox, radiobutto, rating, toggle, dropdown, listbox, textarea, textinput, datepicker, stepperinput, slider, progressbar, image, video`.
+List of elements it can distinguish: `paragraph, label, header, button, checkbox, radiobutto, rating, toggle, dropdown, listbox, textarea, textinput, datepicker, stepperinput, slider, progressbar, image, video`.

+The API is currently in **closed alpha**, but feel free to [contact us](#how-do-i-get-a-teleport-token) if you want early access.
 ## Using the Vision API
 ### Request
 Send all requests to the API endpoint (base url): `https://europe-west1-croapp-dev.cloudfunctions.net/visionApiMiddleware`